marcovirulucas/APIs-beta-/united_states/key_setup.md

+To ensure security and avoid exposing my private key in the code, I store it in a separate file named `keys.py`.
 Follow these steps to set up your key in the environment.
-To ensure security and avoid exposing my private key in the code, I store the key in a separate file named `keys.py`

 1. **Obtain your Key.**
 Get your free API key from the website of the institution.
 In the case of the Bureau of Labor Statistics, visit [BLS Registration page](https://data.bls.gov/registrationEngine/).